-Finally, consideration is given to two key specific elements of IHR core capacities: the national IHR focal point and notification of public health events.

-Under Art 4(1) of the IHR, States have a duty to designate a National IHR Focal Point.
-The majority of the Sample States appear not to have made express provision for this role in their domestic legislation.
-An exception is Brazil where legislation designates the Secretariat of Health Surveillance as WHO's National Focal Point for the IHR (2005) and, perhaps more importantly, determines the basic operational structure for the National IHR Focal Point and its functions.
+Finally, consideration is given to two key specific elements of IHR core capacities: the national IHR focal point and notification of public health events.198 exception is Brazil where legislation designates the Secretariat of Health Surveillance as WHO's National Focal Point for the IHR (2005)199 and, perhaps more importantly, determines the basic operational structure for the National IHR Focal Point and its functions.
 Details are included concerning notification, the exchange of information and the dissemination of information concerning the IHR within Brazil.
 In most cases, there is less specificity and, although a focal point may have been designated, this is more commonly done via an administrative act rather than via legislation.
 Although legislation is not strictly required, it may assist in making clear provision for the role of the National IHR Focal Point and its mandate, and in giving due prominence to the role.